 Table III presents the estimation results, and we look first at the results concerning the replacement effect of SSW and RP on WTR.
 In the case of all households, SSW has a positive and significant impact on WTR, whereas RP has a negative and highly significant impact thereon.
 In the case of salaried worker households, SSW has a positive but not highly significant impact on WTR, whereas RP has a negative and generally significant impact thereon.
-We also compute t statistics, and could accept the coefficient of RP (a_2) equals -1 in all cases.
+We also compute t statistics, and could accept the coefficient of RP $(a_2)$ equals -1 in all cases.
 The results for SSW are contrary to expectation but are often not highly significant, whereas the results for RP are highly significant in almost every case and confirm the existence of a replacement effect of retirement payments on the wealth target for retirement.

 The coefficient of permanent income at retirement (PIR) is positive and significant in all four cases.

 This implies that the higher permanent income is, the higher WTR is, a plausible result.

-Although the coefficients of the aforementioned variables are not sensitive to the inclusion of RPHOUSE (equation (1)' in Table III), the coefficient of the homeownership dummy (HOUSE) is for both all households and salaried worker households.
-While the coefficient of HOUSE is not significant in the basic equation (equation (1) in Table III), it is negative and significant if RPHOUSE is included (equation (1)' in Table III).
+Although the coefficients of the aforementioned variables are not sensitive to the inclusion of RP\HOUSE (equation (1)' in Table III), the coefficient of the homeownership dummy (HOUSE) is for both all households and salaried worker households.
+While the coefficient of HOUSE is not significant in the basic equation (equation (1) in Table III), it is negative and significant if RP\HOUSE is included (equation (1)' in Table III).
 The negative impact of HOUSE on WTR is presumably due to the fact that homeowner households do not need as much retirement saving as renter households because they do not need to pay rent.
-As for the coefficient of RPHOUSE, it is positive and significant, which suggests that homeowner households apply at least part of their retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is weaker for homeownership households than it is for renter households.
-In the case of salaried worker homeowner households apply their entire retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is weaker for homeownership households than it is for renter households.
-In the case of salaried worker homeowner households apply their entire retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is money households apply their entire retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is non-existent in the case of such households.
+As for the coefficient of RP\HOUSE, it is positive and significant, which suggests that homeowner households apply at least part of their retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is weaker for homeownership households than it is for renter households.
+In the case of salaried worker households, the coefficients of RP and RP\HOUSE are almost identical, which suggests that salaried worker homeowner households apply their entire retirement payments toward housing loan repayments and thus that the replacement effect of RP on WTR is non-existent in the case of such households.